Contract Management Pro: From zero to adoption

 We anchored AI in two cost centers where effort is expensive and risk is high.

-For simple sales NDAs, turnaround dropped ~50% (3–4 days → 1–2).
-Redlining effort dropped ~80–90% because AI did first-pass issue spotting and suggested clause-level language, with reviewers approving changes clause-by-clause.
+For simple sales NDAs, turnaround dropped roughly 50%, from 3-4 days to 1-2.
+Redlining effort dropped somewhere between 80-90% because AI did first-pass issue spotting and suggested clause-level language, with reviewers approving changes clause-by-clause.

 Scope note: based on pilot comparisons and reviewer self-report for simple NDAs, not complex, highly negotiated agreements.